AI data centers consume millions of gallons of water every day for cooling. Enter your daily AI habits to see your personal water footprint.

 AI models run on GPU clusters that generate enormous heat.
 Data centers cool those servers using chilled water systems — and that water evaporates into the atmosphere, it doesn't return to local watersheds.
 A single large data center can consume 1–5 million gallons of water per day.

 The problem is location: most hyperscale AI data centers are built in places like Arizona, Nevada, and Texas — states already under severe water stress — because land is cheap and power is available.
-The communities bearing the water cost rarely see the economic benefit.
+Local water utilities in these regions have reported that large data center contracts can squeeze out allocation for residential growth, agriculture, and municipal reserves.
+The communities bearing the water cost rarely see economic benefits proportional to that burden — data centers are capital-intensive, largely automated facilities that employ few local workers relative to their resource draw.

 Training a single large AI model can consume as much water as 700,000 liters — equivalent to manufacturing 370 cars.
 And that's before a single user query is answered.